 Carers can be anyone.
 Carers are wives, husbands, partners, grandparents, sons, daughters, friends or neighbours.
 You might not think of yourself as a carer, you might consider yourself as just looking after someone close to you; this means you are a carer.

-At Willowbrook all carers and family members of patients can access Family Support.
+At Willowbrook, all carers and family members of patients can access Family Support.
 We take seriously trying to support those who support the patient.
 We make sure that carers receive care that meets their individual needs, whether this is spiritual, emotional and psychological or practical support.
 Where those needs cannot be met within the Hospice, we will signpost you or make a referral to other agencies if required.

 One to one support or family support is offered and a safe quiet space in which to talk about what is happening to you along with a confidential listening ear is available.
 Carers may have many difficult decisions and adjustments to make throughout the course of their loved one’s illness.
 Advice may be given on caring for yourself without feeling selfish or guilty about it.
 This will then help you to keep on caring.

 Family Support exists to support the whole family of a patient.
 This includes children and young people.
 We will work with parents and carers to help them develop skills to meet their own children’s needs; thus we will aim to support children through their parents.
 Where indicated we can signpost or refer on to specialist children support teams.

 Looking after yourself